-Swan Island Dahlias is open year round for their excellent gift shop, which features garden-inspired gifts, Oregon-made gifts, and much more!
-But best of all is their annual Dahlia Festival, which is the last week in August and first week in September.
+Swan Island Dahlias is open year-round for their excellent gift shop, which features garden-inspired gifts, Oregon-made gifts, and much more!
+But best of all is their annual Dahlia Festival, which is held in August and September.
 This festival is what makes Swan Island one of our favorite flower farms in Oregon.
 We go every year!

 Outdoor Show Garden & Fields